Yandy Díaz Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in the league.

-- The Padres have a 3.84 team ERA that ranks seventh among all league pitching staffs.
+- The Padres have the seventh-ranked team ERA across all MLB pitching staffs (3.79).

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (75 total, 1.1 per game).
+- Padres pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- The Padres are sending Snell (2-6) to the mound to make his 14th start of the season.
-He is 2-6 with a 3.91 ERA and 81 strikeouts through 69 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Colorado Rockies, when he went seven innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.